-The Fitness and Aquatic Center opened on the North Campus in Fall 2000.
+The Fitness and Aquatic Center opened in Fall 2000.
 The 115,000 square-foot facility features basketball, volleyball, and squash courts; the Mangione Aquatic Center, with a pool, diving area, and seats for 500 spectators; running tracks; an indoor climbing wall; a 6,000 square-foot fitness center; and smaller activity rooms and offices.

-The Loyola Clinical Centers at Belvedere Square serve as a training venue for Loyola students, as well as a multidisciplinary center for the Greater Baltimore Community by offering a holistic approach to assessment, treatment, and consultation for clients and their families.
+The Loyola Clinical Centers at Belvedere Square serve as a training venue for Loyola graduate students, as well as a multidisciplinary center for the greater Baltimore community by offering a holistic approach to assessment, treatment, and consultation for clients and their families.
 The unique collaboration of the Departments of Education, Pastoral Counseling, Psychology, and Speech-Language Pathology/Audiology affords a comprehensive evaluation to the Centers' clients, as well as a unique learning environment in the training and professional development of Loyola students.